Plant DetailShow Menu

 Tags:

-#deciduous#poisonous#full sun tolerant#drought tolerant#shrub#native tree#swallowtail butterflies#showy fruits#small mammals#fire low flammability#NC native#fox friendly#racoons#opossum friendly#deer resistant#ornamentals#pollinator plant#food source fall#food source nectar#food source pollen#Coastal FAC#Piedmont Mountains FAC#urban conditions tolerant#loamy soils tolerant#rocky soils tolerant#clay soils tolerant#bird friendly#food source soft mast fruit#butterfly friendly#nectar plant early summer#nectar plant midsummer#nectar plant late summer#nectar plant early fall#problem for cats#problem for dogs#bee friendly#problem for horses#Audubon#wildlife friendly
+#deciduous#poisonous#full sun tolerant#drought tolerant#shrub#native tree#swallowtail butterflies#showy fruits#small mammals#fire low flammability#NC native#fox friendly#racoons#opossum friendly#deer resistant#ornamentals#pollinator plant#food source fall#food source nectar#food source pollen#Coastal FAC#Piedmont Mountains FAC#urban conditions tolerant#loamy soils tolerant#rocky soils tolerant#clay soils tolerant#bird friendly#food source soft mast fruit#butterfly friendly#nectar plant early summer#nectar plant midsummer#nectar plant late summer#nectar plant early fall#problem for cats#problem for dogs#bee friendly#problem for horses#Audubon#wildlife friendly#illustration

 • Attributes: